niklasbaier/instant-repo/README.md

 > Within a particular ecosystem, there may be a common way of installing things, such as using [Yarn](https://yarnpkg.com/), [NuGet](https://www.nuget.org/), or [Homebrew](https://brew.sh/).
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

-This project template is meant to be forked into its very own pet project repository.
-Once forked, follow these steps to start from a fresh state:
+This project template is meant to be forked into its very own pet project repository, or used directly as a template repository.
+Once a new pet project has been created from this template, follow these steps to start from a fresh state:

+### Setup GitHub Actions & Protect main branch

+If not already done, in your GitHub Developer Settings, create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-token) named `GITHUB_ACTIONS`, set its expiration to `No expiration`, and select `repo` as scope.
+Make sure to copy the token to your clipboard before moving on.

+Add your copied `GITHUB_ACTIONS` token to the new repo via Settings > Secrets and variables > Actions > New repository secret, and name it `PERSONAL_ACCESS_TOKEN`.

+Optionally, you can protect the `main` branch of this project such that PRs are necessary to push changes into changes into it, via repo Settings > Branches > Branch protection rules > Protect matching branches > Require a pull request before merging.

+### Setup Codecov

+Log into Codecov with your GitHub account and click on `Configure` next to the newly created repo to create a `CODECOV_TOKEN`.
+As before, make sure to copy this token to your clipboard and head back to GitHub.

+Add your copied `CODECOV_TOKEN` to the new repo via Settings > Secrets and variables > Actions > New repository secret, and name it `CODECOV_TOKEN`.

+### Reset project versions

 - delete the `CHANGELOG.md` (with the first push, it will be created anew)
 - in the `pyproject.toml`, change up the `[tool.poetry]` section according to your liking, esp. regarding the `name` and `description` of the new project